CaleyD/react-native-dial/README.md

 * **value** - *PropTypes.number*: the initial value
 * **onValueChange** - *PropTypes.func*:
   Callback continuously called while the user is interacting with the component.
+* **onSlidingBegin** - *PropTypes.func*:
+  Callback called when the user begins interacting with the component.
+This is a good time to disable scrolling in a parent ScrollView.
 * **onSlidingComplete** - *PropTypes.func*:
   Callback called when the user finishes changing the value (e.g. when the component is released).